thekashifmalik/litemq/README.md

 # litemq
-Free & open source in-memory message queue, generic in nature, but intended for use in background task processing for web applications.
+Free & open source persistent message queue, generic in nature, but intended for use in background task processing for web applications.

 ![Screenshot](./screenshot.png)